- "What do they call you, 'Wheels'?"

 - And, not just his lines, but also the first time Logan and Cyclops interact it completely demonstrates how they're going to get along.
 When first introduced, Cyclops offers a friendly handshake which Logan leaves hanging.
 When Logan shows no interest in Xavier's talk, he begins to leave, but realizes Cyclops is in his way.
 Instead of asking or walking past him, he grabs him by the colar and tries to threaten him.
 Without flinching, Cyclops just looks down at Logan's grip, before then looking towards Xavier as if asking for permission to hurt him.

 - Wolverine's skeleton sets off the metal detector and Cyclops is clearly exasperated.
-Wolverine busts out only one claw to give him the middle finger.
+Wolverine silences the alarm with a claw-punch, and then retracts only the two outer claws, giving Cyclops the middle finger with the remaining middle claw.
 Cyclops can't help but laugh, while Jean rolls her eyes.
+We're not telepaths but we can all clearly hear her thinking: "Children, I'm working with children."

 - Incidentally, one of the few lines that survived the draft written by Joss Whedon.